Table of Contents

 Other Features

-Dual screens of conductive and close-lapped copper, hermetically sealed reed switch connector, and silent plugs are an option
+Dual screens of conductive and close-lapped copper, hermetically sealed reed switch connectors, and silent plugs are options.

 Pros